Merry we meet - Merry we meet - Merry we meet

 By this time WW1 was escalating across Europe and as England continue to send troops into the conflict, austerity measures to support them deepened.
 As a result, the doctor in Liverpool could no longer afford to keep Bennett and so he returned to his old cheap accommodations in the slum areas of Southwark and Lambeth in London.

-supported by charity and donations received from friends in the British Buddhist
+he lived on the support and charity donations received from friends in the

 Although at one stage his asthma attacks were occurring almost on a daily bases, by the winter of 1917 he was sufficiently improved as to give a series of six lecture presentations on Buddhism to a private selected audience gathered in the studio of Clifford Bax (a well known socially connected London writer, journalist, editor, playwright, poet and lyricist).
 Perhaps inspired by the lecture series, which were well received, when not incapacitated by his affliction, for Bennett they marked a return to his mission work, that of spreading and promoting Buddhism throughout the West and particularly in England.